khareemah/social-media-dashboard/README.md

 A frontendmentor challenge.
-A mobile responsive design of a social medisa dashboard with a theme swither.
+A mobile responsive design of a social media dashboard with a light and dark mode toggle button.
 Check live preview [here](https://social-media-dashboard-with-team-switcher.netlify.app/)